istio/istio.io/content/docs/concepts/security/index.md

 1. Citadel validates the credentials carried with the CSR, and signs the CSR to generate the certificate.

-1. The node agent sends both, the certificate received from Citadel and the private key, to Envoy.
+1. The node agent sends both the certificate received from Citadel and the private key to Envoy.

 1. The above CSR process repeats periodically for certificate and key rotation.